xuwang/aws-terraform/README.md

     ```

 1. Generate ../tfcommon/network.tfvars based on the output of the above steps.
-The network.vars will be used by other resouces:
+The network.tfvars will be used by other resouces:

     ```
     $ ./gen-network-tfvars.sh